 Another reason for having fewer customers for Netflix is that many people share one account simultaneously.

 Netflix SWOT Analysis Key Takeaways:

 The SWOT analysis of Netflix highlights where the brand currently stands and its threats in this era.
 Following are a few suggestions for Netflix that were recommended after this detailed analysis:

-- Tap into new countries by partnering up with their local cable providers, production houses and streaming their local content and international content in various languages.
+- Tap into new countries by partnering with their local cable providers and production houses and streaming their local and international content in various languages.
 In this way, they will gain more profits and subscribers.

 - Netflix should try connecting with IMDB, Rotten Tomatoes, and entertainment influencers to promote other content and provide ratings.

-- To avoid digital piracy, Netflix should strengthen its security and expose whoever is behind digital.
+- To avoid digital piracy, Netflix should strengthen its security and expose anyone behind digital.

 - Improve their application and website by providing a more user-friendly interface for their subscribers.